bodrovis/RadiantScroller/README.md

 });
 ```

-* Style your scroller as needed.
+* Style your scroller as needed (see Styling section and demos for more information).

 ## Options